jchen292/Vegetables-Web-App-GroupProj/README.md

 # Vegetables-Web-App-GroupProj
-Group Project that contains Web Pages of different Vegetables
+Group Project that contains Information about different Vegetables.